 - Coffee shops

 - Fast food joints

 - Gym/fitness center

-If you’re stuck in a situation where you don’t have Internet at home and your car is out of commission (it’s in the shop or your spouse has it), things get a bit trickier.
+If you’re stuck in a situation where you don’t have internet at home and you can’t hop in a car or on the bus, things get a bit trickier.
 There are still some options that you can consider, some of which require planning ahead and can’t be used at the last minute.

 - Places within walking distance: This one’s pretty easy, but if there’s a coffee shop or library within a reasonable walking distance, feel free to make the trek in order to use the Wi-Fi.
 It’s certainly not a convenience, but you’ll be getting some healthy exercise in while you’re at it.
 You can also try your apartment complex’s lobby, clubhouse, or leasing office (if you live in an apartment, that is).
 Most of these places offer free Wi-Fi in their common areas that’s free for residents, so be sure to check and see if that’s an option.

 - City Wi-Fi: Some cities also offer their own Wi-Fi within city limits that’s open and free to locals and tourists alike.
 Your location is also a factor in this situation, so if you don’t live within city limits, you most likely won’t get a signal.